Low-energy plasmon excitations in infinite-layer nickelates

 The layer $t$-$J$-$V$ model is written as

-where the sites $i$ and $j$ run over a three-dimensional lattice.
-The hopping $t_{i j}$ takes a value $t$ $(t')$ between the first (second) nearest-neighbors sites on the square lattice.
-The hopping integral between layers is scaled by $t_z$ (see later for the specific form of the electronic dispersion). $\langle i,j \rangle$ denotes a nearest-neighbor pair of sites.
-The exchange interaction $J_{i j}=J$ is considered only inside the plane; the exchange term between the planes ($J_\perp$) is much smaller than $J$ (Ref.~\onlinecite{thio88}). $V_{ij}$ is the long-range Coulomb interaction on the lattice and is given in momentum space later. $\tilde{c}^\dag_{i\sigma}$ ($\tilde{c}_{i\sigma}$ ) is the creation (annihilation) operator of electrons with spin $\sigma(=\uparrow, \downarrow)$ in the Fock space without double occupancy. $n_i=\sum_{\sigma} \tilde{c}^\dag_{i\sigma}\tilde{c}_{i\sigma}$ is the electron density operator and $\vec{S}_i$ is the spin operator.
+where sites $i$ and $j$ run over a three-dimensional lattice.
+The hopping $t_{i j}$ takes a value $t$ ($t'$) between the first (second) nearest-neighbor sites on a square lattice.
+The hopping integral between layers is scaled by $t_z$ (see below for the specific form of the electronic dispersion). $\langle i,j \rangle$ denotes a nearest-neighbor pair of sites.
+The exchange interaction $J_{i j}=J$ is considered only inside the plane; the exchange term between the planes $J_\perp$ is much smaller than $J$ \cite{thio88}. $V_{ij}$ is the long-range Coulomb interaction on the lattice and is given in momentum space later. $\tilde{c}^\dag_{i\sigma}$ ($\tilde{c}_{i\sigma}$ ) is the creation (annihilation) operator of electrons with spin $\sigma(=\uparrow, \downarrow)$ in the Fock space without double occupancy. $n_i=\sum_{\sigma} \tilde{c}^\dag_{i\sigma}\tilde{c}_{i\sigma}$ is the electron density operator, and $\vec{S}_i$ is the spin operator.

-In the large-$N$ theory\cite{greco16} the electronic dispersion $\epsilon_{\vk}$ reads: \be \varepsilon_{\vk} = \varepsilon_{\vk}^{\parallel} + \varepsilon_{\vk}^{\perp} \,, \ee where the in-plane dispersion $\varepsilon_{\vk}^{\parallel}$ and the out-of-plane dispersion $\varepsilon_{\vk}^{\perp}$ are given, respectively, by
+In the large-$N$ theory \cite{greco16} the electronic dispersion $\varepsilon_{\vk}$ reads: \be \varepsilon_{\vk} = \varepsilon_{\vk}^{\parallel} + \varepsilon_{\vk}^{\perp} \,, \ee where the in-plane dispersion $\varepsilon_{\vk}^{\parallel}$ and the out-of-plane dispersion $\varepsilon_{\vk}^{\perp}$ are given, respectively, by

 For a given doping $\delta$, the chemical potential $\mu$ and $\Delta$ are determined self-consistently by solving

 and

 where $n_F$ is the Fermi function, $N_s$ is the total number of lattice sites on the square lattice, and $N_z$ is the number of layers along the $z$ direction.